danielcaraway/danielcaraway.github.io/_pages/projects/ISL/CH9.md

 ### 9.3 Feature Expansion and the SVM

+* We can quickly and simply give ourselves more features by raising existing features to the power of 2,3,4 etc...
+X^2, X^3 etc.. `(X1, X2, X1^2, X2^2, X1*X2)`
+* When we do this, we add dimensions.
+The more dimensions we have, the more likely we will find a separator
+*

 ### 9.4 Example and Comparison with Logistic Regression

 ### 9.5.
 SVMs in R